ReddingLab/Learning/protocols/Histone Maleimide Labeling.md

 3. Dissolve Atto488 maleimide in DMSO to 100mM, vortex and spin down to completely dissolve.
 Wrap tube in foil and store at -20˚C.

-> – for 1mg Atto488, dissolve in 9.37µl DMSO
+* for 1mg Atto488, dissolve in 9.37µl DMSO
->
-> – Atto488 maleimide MW: 1067g/mol
+* Atto488 maleimide MW: 1067g/mol

 1. Add Atto488 maleimide to histone:

-> \*for 5ml desalting column, optimal load volume is 100µl-1.5ml; 200µl
+* for 5ml desalting column, optimal load volume is 100µl-1.5ml; 200µl
-> reaction volumes work well.
+reaction volumes work well.

 |                       | 50 mL         | Final Concentration  |